Trial Law Institute

 The Trial Law Institute (TLI) is an association of trial lawyers established under the auspices of the Litigation Counsel of America (LCA).
 The TLI’s primary purpose is to perpetuate, elevate and preserve the art of trial presentation and techniques, and to advance and educate on new technologies designed to enhance the admission of evidence in courtroom settings.
 Membership includes all Fellows of the LCA and CLSA (Construction Lawyers Society of America) and and is open to others invited upon nomination or recommendation by members, but is limited to one percent of the bar, excluding judges, law professors and governmental lawyers.
 Members of the Trial Law Institute who are not already LCA Fellows are reviewed periodically for consideration of LCA Fellowship, which is limited to 3,500 Fellows internationally.

-The Trial Law Institute (initially the Institute of Trial Presentation) was established in 2009 based on the design of J. Ric Gass, of Gass Weber Mullins LLC of Milwaukee, Wisconsin.
-Lead counsel in over three hundred jury trials, Mr. Gass maintains the goal of educating lawyers on advanced trial techniques learned and created over his long and illustrious career.
-In 2012, Mr. Gass served as President of the Litigation Counsel of America and is now Chair of the TLI’s Advisory Board.
-In 2013, he was appointed Life Dean of the TLI.
+The Trial Law Institute (initially the Institute of Trial Presentation) was established in 2009 based on the design of the late J. Ric Gass (1943-2019) of Gass Weber Mullins LLC of Milwaukee, Wisconsin.
+Lead counsel in over three hundred jury trials, Mr. Gass maintained the goal of educating lawyers on advanced trial techniques learned and created over his long and illustrious career.
+He served as the 2012 President of the Litigation Counsel of America and was appointed Life Dean of the TLI in 2013.

 James A. Varner, Sr. (Jim), of Varner & Van Volkenburg, P.L.L.C., of Clarksburg, West Virginia, and the late Stephen G. Morrison (1949-2013) of Nelson Mullins Riley & Scarborough, LLP, of Columbia, South Carolina, acted as Co-Founders of the TLI and taught at previous annual TLI Forums.